krisjpi/NodeOps-QA-Documentation-Assignment/SafeSend Documentation Assignment (Final).md

 Users can use SafeSend by following 5 easy steps:

 **1. Connect your Wallet** <br>
-	- Use WalletConnect to connect your wallet.
+	- Use WalletConnect to connect your wallet. <br>
     - Verify wallet ownership by signing a message.
 Click "Verify Wallet" and your wallet should receive a signature request.

 <details>